 The Seattle Times celebrates 121 years of local journalism

-The Seattle Times serves the Northwest with independent, Pulitzer Prize-winning journalism, as the region’s most trusted news media company, dedicated to quality journalism and public service.
+The Seattle Times serves the Northwest with independent, Pulitzer Prize-winning journalism, as the region’s most trusted news media company, dedicated to public service.
 The Seattle Times is the second largest newspaper on the West Coast and the most-visited digital information source in the state.
 Founded in 1896 by Alden J. Blethen, The Seattle Times is now led by the Blethen family’s fourth and fifth generations.
 It also owns the Yakima Herald-Republic and The Walla Walla Union-Bulletin.